samsuddoha/Python-Programming/Assignment/Assignment.md

 An assignment is shared in the Assignment folder which contains 10 problems.
 Solve all the problems and submit those probelms in a repository through your github account.

-- You can submit your project and assignment in a same repository with two different folders:
+- You can submit your project and assignment in a same repository with two different folders (see the structure below):
     - Python Programming
         - Assignment
         - Project